 The pupa is active, squirming energetically when touched, and making a low rustling sound.
 This stage lasts about sixteen days.

 Larval hostplants.
-Randia dumetorum (Rubiaceae) in India (Bell & Scott, 1937).
-[This plant is also known as Catunaregam spinosa, the validity of which is uncertain.]
+Catunaregam spinosa (Rubiaceae) in India (Bell & Scott, 1937).
+[This plant is also known by the synonym Randia dumetorum.]

-Southern and eastern India, Burma/Myanmar, southwestern China, Thailand, Vietnam.
+Southern and eastern India, Burma/Myanmar, ?southwestern China, Thailand, Laos, Vietnam and Cambodia.